lbormann/darts-caller/BACKLOG.md

+- add bull-calling
+- add lobby-event broadcasts (mainly for wled purpose)
 - add open-lobby command
-- add bull-calling
-- add lobby-event broadcasts
 - add setshot for main-calling
 - stop grabbing every audio file if -M is /home
 - use userID instead of boardID